Azure-Samples/azure-monitor-opencensus-python/docs_samples/01_python_app_insights_overview.md

   ![The query is displayed with one result from the above program.](./media/python_simple_trace_trace.png "Review the results of the query.")

 - For your trace item notice that some of the columns are empty, but others (such as `cloud_RoleName`, `cloud_RoleInstance` and `client_*`) are populated based on the client information from the SDK.

-## Logger methods

-When working with the [Python logging framework](https://docs.python.org/3/library/logging.html), you should take note of the following methods:

-- addHandler
-- warning
-- exception
-- setLevel
-- info
-- debug
-- critical

 ## Capture exceptions and custom dimensions